How to Prevent Structural Moisture in Crawl Spaces

 - Sump pump systems

-These systems remove water before it reaches structural wood and reduces long-term humidity buildup.
+These systems remove water before it reaches structural wood and reduce long-term humidity buildup when they are sized, sloped, and discharged correctly.

 If water intrusion has already occurred, identifying moisture sources using methods explained in How to Detect Moisture in Crawl Space Framing helps determine where drainage improvements are needed.